-Yuri Drozdov: The man who turned Soviet spies into Americans - BBC News
+The man who turned Soviet spies into Americans

 It was expensive, painstaking work.
 Some would-be illegals were trained for years, but ultimately judged unsafe to deploy.

-Speaking Russian in one's sleep were grounds for a promising recruit to be dismissed.
+Speaking Russian in one's sleep was grounds for a promising recruit to be dismissed.

 'There should be no contact'